shurinov/undexer/README.md

 cd undexer
 pnpm i
 pnpm build:wasm:dev # or pnpm build:wasm:prod
-pnpm start # run api and indexer
+pnpm start # concurrently runs api and indexer
 ```

-* By default, the API server will listen on `http://localhost:8888`.
+* You may need to create an `.env` file to provide at least `DATABASE_URL` (for connecting
-  You can set `SERVER_PORT` to listen on another port.
+  to your PostgreSQL instance).
+See `src/config.js` for other environment variables.

-* You can create a `.env` file to provide configuration.
+* You can use Docker Compose to launch Postgres and hack on the rest outside of the container.

-## Running locally (with Docker)
+### Dockerized staging deployment

 Requires: